 Service is not totally quantifiable nor can it be narrowly defined.
-Therefore, the following broad guidelines are provided to assist faculty members in determining their readiness for promotion and tenure:
+Therefore, the following broad guidelines are provided to assist faculty members in determining their readiness for promotion and tenure.
+The items below should guide faculty as examples of useful ways to document positive work in service, but should not be used as a checklist for which every item should be achieved: